rulyox/cluster-network/README.md

 7. When Worker receives a task, change state to 'invalid'.
 After Operator finishes the task, send result to Master and change state to 'valid'.
 8. When Master receives a result from a Worker, send response to client.
 9. When Operator makes an error, Controller restarts the process.

-## TODO
-* Worker reports every minute.
-* If Operator fails a task, report to Master.